MicrosoftDocs/Advertising-docs/BingAds/bulk-service/downloadentity.md

 ---
-title: DownloadEntity Value Set ms.service: bing-ads-bulk-service ms.topic: article
+title: DownloadEntity Value Set - Bulk ms.service: bing-ads-bulk-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the entities that may be downloaded in bulk.
 ---
-# DownloadEntity Value Set
+# DownloadEntity Value Set - Bulk
 Defines the entities that may be downloaded in bulk.

 For more information, see [Bulk File Schema](../bulk-service/bulk-file-schema.md).